brightway-lca/enhancement-proposals/proposals/0004_changelogs.md

 Fixed for any bug fixes. \
 Security in case of vulnerabilities.

-For a style guide, compare the _keep a changelog_ [`CHANGELOG.md`](https://raw.githubusercontent.com/olivierlacan/keep-a-changelog/main/CHANGELOG.md)
+For a style guide, compare the _keep a changelog_ [`CHANGELOG.md`](https://raw.githubusercontent.com/olivierlacan/keep-a-changelog/main/CHANGELOG.md).
+In the context of Brightway development, this means:

+Every changelog entry for a major release (full bump in version number) must:

+1. include the version number of the corresponding release
+1. include a full text description of the changes, in addition to:
+2. a list of individual changes, which:
+3. link to relevant GitHub issues (e.g. `#1`, `#2`)

+Every changelog entry for a minor release (no full bump in version numver) must:

+1. include the version number of the corresponding release
+2. include a list of individual changes, which:
+3. link to relevant GitHub issues (e.g. `#1`, `#2`)

 ### Rationale